LostAngles-/lostangles-.github.io/_posts/raspberrypi/2014-10-02-use-putty-to-connect-to-a-raspberry-pi.markdown

 Congratulations, you are Remotely Connected onto your [Raspberry Pi](http://www.raspberrypi.org/).
 Using SSH you can use the Server _Headless_, which basically means using it without a monitor.

+To save your connection, simply enter a name into the **Saved Sessions** field and click **Save**.
+This will then drop your session into the box below it.
+Then next time simply highlight and click the **Load** button (or double click on the Saved Session name)

+### Next time

-I will be doing a follow up to this tutorial, in which I will describe on how to use SSH Keys instead of a password...
+I will be doing a follow up to this tutorial, in which I will describe how to use a SSH Key instead of a password to connect to your [Raspberry Pi](http://www.raspberrypi.org/)...